nbrockington/vnn/README.md

 # Known bugs
--- Has only been tested on OS X (MacBook Pro) and Windows 10 (Surface Pro)
+-- Tested only on OS X (MacBook Pro) and Windows 10 (Surface Pro)

 -- On older OS X systems, such as Mojave 10.14.6 and earlier, when using Octave with GNUPLOT qt, 3D scatter plot background is black by default and must be changed to white manually by user at the start of the backpropagation learning process to improve visualisation.
+Edges of neural networks also render as too thick.